unfoldingWord/uw-content-validation/src/demos/file-check/README.md

 The code below requests some info to select an online repository and then validates the content of one file selected from the repo.

 **Note**: This demonstration can use saved (cached) copies of files stored inside the local browser.
-This makes reruns of the checks faster, but it won't notice if you have recently updated the files on Door43.
+This makes reruns of the checks faster, but it won’t notice if you have recently updated the files on Door43.
 If you want to clear the local caches, use either the `reloadAllFilesFirst` variable below, or the `Clear Cache` function from the menu.

 ```js
 // The code in this box is editable for changing settings—